-Dating back to 1936, the champion has finished unranked just 6 times, yet 3 of those have occurred since 2010.
-Last year, Penn State (7-5) finished with the lowest win percentage ever by a Lambert champion.
+Dating back to 1936, the champion has finished unranked just 7 times, yet 4 of those have occurred since 2010.
+In 2013, Penn State (7-5) finished with the lowest win percentage ever by a Lambert champion.
 Historically, Lambert champs tend to finish in the top 10 and play in major bowl games - several eras of National Champions have roots in the Lambert region.

 This year, 10 FBS (Division 1-A) teams are eligible: